cloudflare/cloudflare-docs-engine/src/content/docs-engine/docs-flavored-markdown.md

 ## Images

-Images are added by simply using the markdown syntax.
+Images are added by simply using the Markdown syntax.

 ```markdown
 ![Wall of entropy](./wall-of-entropy.jpg)